ver 4.6.5 for GPU gives incorrect results

 Computational Chemistry Group

-#1 Updated by Justin Lemkul almost 3 years ago
+#1 Updated by Justin Lemkul about 3 years ago

 The CPU run reports version 4.6.4, while the GPU version reports 4.6.5; at least do a comparison with a consistent version.
 Many bugs get fixed between minor releases.
 Better yet, try again with 4.6.6 or 5.0; it is much more effective to troubleshoot the current release than it is an old version whose issues may have already been resolved.

-#2 Updated by Marcin Nowosielski almost 3 years ago
+#2 Updated by Marcin Nowosielski about 3 years ago

 In addition to 4.6.5 we have tested 4.5.7 and the latest 5.0.
 All of them give the wrong result.